 9. Coordinate with the press to land media coverage.

-Press coverage is very competitive during Steam Next Fest as it can help boost your visibility.
+Press coverage is very competitive during Steam Next Fest, as it can help boost your visibility and should be a cornerstone of your Steam Next Fest marketing efforts.

 Get in touch with the press early

-- Next Fest is a significant SEO driver for game sites which will likely be compiling highlight lists.
-These sites know gamers will search for ‘Best of’ lists to help cut through all the noise.
+- Next Fest is a significant SEO driver for game sites, which will likely compile highlight lists.
+These sites recognise that gamers will search for ‘Best of’ lists to help cut through the noise.

-- Find sites that have compiled Next Fest articles and lists in the past and contact the journalist.
+- Find sites that have compiled Next Fest articles and lists in the past and contact the journalist and ask to be considered for featuring with a compelling reason why.

 - Timing is crucial: reach out to journalists, bloggers, and content creators at least a week beforehand.
 Give them access to your demo, press kit, and a clear pitch on why your game stands out.